 Here we test the DPRE scaling of entanglement entropies in two classes of hybrid Clifford circuits with reduced randomness, as introduced in Ref.
-[6].
+[4].

-• Model A: Clifford circuits with periodic unitary gates in both the temporal and the spatial direction, but randomly placed single-site measurements.

-Here in particular, we first generate random unitary gates inside a spacetime block of the circuit with 8 qubits in space and 4 steps in time; then we arrange this block in a brickwork throughout the circuit.
-The measurements can occur at a probability p = 0.10, independently at each spacetime location of the circuit, either inside the blocks or in between the blocks.
+- (a) Model A: Clifford circuits with periodic unitary gates in both the temporal and the spatial direction, but randomly placed single-site measurements.
+Here in particular, we first generate random unitary gates inside a spacetime block of the circuit with eight qubits in space and four steps in time; then we arrange this block in a brickwork throughout the circuit.
+The measurements can occur at a probability p = 0.10, independently at each spacetime location of the circuit, either inside the blocks or in between the blocks. - (b) Model B: Clifford circuits with uncorrelated random unitary gates, but measurements placed on a regular "superlattice."